asirulnik/mcp_server_filesystem/README.md

 - `list_directory`: List all files and directories in the project directory
 - `read_file`: Read the contents of a file
 - `save_file`: Write content to a file atomically
+- `append_file`: Append content to the end of a file
 - `delete_this_file`: Delete a specified file from the filesystem
 - `edit_file`: Make selective edits using advanced pattern matching